SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/smartsheet-source.md

 ### Vendor configuration

 To collect data from Smartsheet, you need a Smartsheet account with admin privileges that would allow the creation of an app via a developer account.
-[Steps](https://smartsheet.redoc.ly/#section/OAuth-Walkthrough/First-Steps) to create a developer account in smartsheet.
+See [steps in the Smartsheet documentation](https://smartsheet.redoc.ly/#section/OAuth-Walkthrough/First-Steps) to create a developer account in Smartsheet.

 ### Source configuration